These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T2C08 (A)

-A. Passing messages exactly as written, spoken or as received
+A. Passing messages exactly as received

 T2C10 (D)